whyooooo/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Please describe and document your process.**\*\*

+When acted out, the dialogue felt more natural and conversational than .
+The pauses, confirmations, and follow-up questions made it more engaging, and it highlighted how pacing and reassurance are important for guiding someone not confident in cooking.

 ### Acting out the dialogue

-Here is the link to the video:
+Here is the link to the video: https://drive.google.com/file/d/1kZfaJgTYqRgGHBQihvGuF6pen10cT4rR/view?usp=sharing

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+When acted out, the dialogue felt more natural and conversational than simple exchanges between questions and answers.
+The pauses, confirmations, and follow-up questions made it more engaging and showed how helpful our design is during cooking.

 ### Wizarding with the Pi (optional)
 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*